Nicola Carboni

 Assistant Professor | Information School | University of Illinois at Urbana-Champaign

-Hi, I’m Nicola Carboni, an Assistant Professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
-I work at the intersection of documentation and computation, and my research integrates data science and knowledge representation to make heritage data more accessible and interpretable.
-Currently, I am codifying, documenting, and tracing Renaissance visual vocabularies, investigating spatiotemporal patterns in literary sources, and using retrieval-augmented generation systems for querying cultural heritage knowledge graphs.
-I previously worked on using data and network science to study image circulation, developing semantic frameworks to document iconographic patterns in built heritage, and applying computational methods to analyze Burckhardt’s epistolary corpus.
-Before joining the University of Illinois, I held positions as a Digital Humanities Fellow at the iTatti Harvard Center for Italian Renaissance Studies, Postdoctoral Researcher in Digital Humanities at the University of Geneva, and Research Fellow and Semantic Architect for the Swiss Art Research Infrastructure (SARI) at the University of Zurich.
+My research sits at the intersection of documentation and computation, and my research integrates data science and knowledge representation to make heritage data more accessible and interpretable.
+Current projects include retrieval-augmented generation systems for querying cultural heritage knowledge graphs and development of data pipelines for the integration and analysis of art exhibition data.
+Earlier work explored image circulation through network science, semantic frameworks for documenting iconographic patterns in built heritage, and computational approaches to Burckhardt’s epistolary corpus.
+Before joining Illinois, I held positions as a Digital Humanities Fellow at the Villa I Tatti Harvard Center for Italian Renaissance Studies, Postdoctoral Researcher in Digital Humanities at the University of Geneva, and Research Fellow and Semantic Architect for the Swiss Art Research Infrastructure (SARI) at the University of Zurich.
+I completed my PhD in Engineering at NTUA (National Technical University of Athens), on the conceptualization and semantic description of digitized tangible and intangible content, in conjunction with the MAP Laboratory at CNRS, where I was previously appointed as a Marie Curie Early Stage Research Fellow.

 You can download my full CV here.